arinrohega/DE-Pipeline01-OnPremise/README.md

 ![nifi8](https://github.com/user-attachments/assets/4ee2e2af-5ed8-4ba0-bc3f-f0a490f76c19)

+The Repository File with a replica of the process group

 To read the 10 source tables, the Process group was replicated 10 times, each time configuring the properties of the 2nd Processor "**UpdateAttribute:**" with the table name.